Join our list

 Ahhh, I’m about to get bombarded with a lot of nostalgic feelings thinking about Santa Barbara.
 After completing the PCH road trip, I can say without hesitation that this town was by far my favorite stop along our itinerary.

 In short, Santa Barbara is a Mediterranean-inspired town with a relaxed, beachy vibe.
 It’s here that the mountains quite literally roll into the sea.
-The clam chowder, the oyster shooters, the views, the wine, the nightlife and general vibe of this town make it one of the most unique places I have ever been.
+The clam chowder, the oyster shooters, the views, the wine, the nightlife and the general vibe of this town make it one of the most unique places I have ever been.

 Fun Fact: The movie “Sideways” helped to put Santa Barbara on travelers’ maps following its release in 2004